 Your users' experience in terms of navigating your site should be a great reason.
 Users have many options when it comes to consuming content on the internet, and a slow performing website will frustrate your users, sending them elsewhere.
 A faster and more responsive website will keep them more engaged and focused on your content, rather than waiting for scripts and images to load.

 This means that faster loading sites with a good user experience may rank higher in search engine results.
-As developers and marketers look to optimize their sites, page speed should be among the top optimizations to consider.
+As developers and marketers look to optimize their sites, page speed and page experience should be among the top optimizations to consider.

 3. Now that I have my scores; What do I do now?

 Start optimizing your site!
-GTmetrix provides explanations for each recommendation, and gives you actionable advice.
-The recommendations in the table you see are ordered in terms of which have the most impact on your site.
-Fixing items at the top of your list can have a bigger impact on your overall score.
+GTmetrix provides explanations for each audit and gives you actionable advice.
+The audits in the report are ordered in terms of which ones have the highest impact on your site.
+Fixing items at the top of the list can have a bigger impact on your overall score.

-Make sure you fully understand the recommendations before you begin though.
-Though many of them are applicable to your site, some are not.
-The recommendations are meant to be generic, best practices- you don't need to fix everything.
+Make sure you fully understand the audits before you begin though.
+While many of them are applicable to your site, some are not.
+The audits are meant to be generic best practices- you don't absolutely need to fix everything.
 Start by focusing on the Web Vitals.

 Feel free to contact us if you have any questions.